-Christmas is a special time in South America and Christmas in Peru is a very important holiday.
-While there is a strong indigenous population, most Peruvians are Roman Catholics.
-With this large population of Roman Catholics, Christmas is one of the most important times of the year.
+Christmas is a special time in South America and in Peru, Christmas is a very important holiday since a large majority of Peruvians are Christian.
+With such a large population, Christmas is one of the most important times of the year in Peru.

 Traditional Christmas in Peru

-North Americans typically celebrate Christmas on December 25th.
-However, in Peru along with many South American countries like Venezuela and Bolivia, celebrate the most on Christmas Eve.
-In Peru it is known as Noche Buena or Good Night.
+North Americans typically celebrate Christmas on December 25.
+However, in Peru along with other South American countries like Venezuela and Bolivia, Peruvians make a bigger deal out of Noche Buena or Christmas Eve.

 Attending church is a big part of the Christmas Eve celebration.
-Peruvians attend the misa de gallo or Rooster Mass beginning at 10pm, which is a bit earlier than some other South American countries.
+Peruvians typically attend the misa de gallo or Rooster Mass, which usually begins at 10 p.m., which is actually earlier than some other South American countries.

 Christmas Decorations in Peru

 In Peru the nativity scene is very popular and can be found in just about every home.
 These scenes are often large and elaborate (sometimes taking up an entire wall), featuring statues of the Three Wise Men, Jesus in the manger, and other nativity figures.
 On occasion, you'll find an Andean twist on the traditional scene with llamas and alpacas replacing the biblical images of donkeys and camels.

 Smaller scenes are known as retablos and are a form of folk art with paintings and carvings of religious events in stone or wood.
 Retablos are three-dimensional scenes, normally contained within a rectangular box with two doors on the front.
 You’ll see them on sale in markets and souvenir shops throughout the year, especially in the mountainous regions of Peru.
 The scenes contained within a retablo may depict historic or religious events or simple scenes of everyday life, but Christmas retablos typically depict the manger scene.